 Alfalfa is a perennial flowering crop used primarily for cattle feed across the world.
-The depth of its root system, that reach down 12 feet, allows the plant to access minerals and nutrient out of reach of many other plants.
+The depth of its root system, that can reach down as far as 12 feet, allows the plant to access minerals and nutrient out of reach of many other plants.
 Alfalfa is considered a complete natural fertilizer, high in nitrogen, which remains reasonable high even as it ages.

 The main problem with grain hulls in general is keeping them on the garden.
 Being very light and fluffy makes them easily blown away in even the slightest wind movement and difficult to use by themselves as a mulch.